appblocks-hub/docs/docs/bb-cli/Commands/bb-pull.md

 ### Details

-Non-appblock type blocks can only be pulled with `yah pull`.
+Non-appblock type blocks can only be pulled with `bb pull`.
 For appblock type blocks, use _pull-appblox_ command

 <!-- ### Configuration -->